Most Expensive Yarn For Knitting – Vicuna Wool & Other Yarns

 What Yarn Weight Is Best?
 The yarn weight for these is laceweight.
 This is perfect for shawls, wraps for larger projects.
 Hats, cowls, and scarves suit one skein.

 What’s Your Budget?
 You need lots of money for these expensive yarns, even for small projects.
+You may find a discount occasionally.
 If they’re out of your budget, here are cheaper recommendations.

 My Quick Recommendations